Sterling falls; speculative longs hit 10-month highs | Business

 Sterling falls; speculative longs hit 10-month highs

 Global markets started the week "risk-off", as escalating COVID-19 infections took precedence over optimism about vaccinations.
-The pound was among the risk-sensitive currencies to fall, while the safe-haven dollar edged up slightly.
+The pound was among the risk-sensitive currencies to fall, although it recovered somewhat over the course of the European session.
 The pound has fallen overall against the dollar so far this year but, after a no-deal Brexit was avoided via a last-minute deal at the end of 2020, analysts generally expect the pound to strengthen throughout 2021.

 Weekly CFTC futures data indicated that in the week to Jan.
 12, the net speculative position on the pound versus the dollar rose to its most bullish in 10 months.
 "The pound is a procyclical currency, and the UK usually profits from investment inflows whenever global growth is strong.
 After many years of Brexit stress and an undervalued pound this procyclicality might have an even bigger impact than normal," wrote UBS strategist Thomas Flury and economist Dean Turner in a note to clients.